njobnz/joplin-plugin-tokenized-notes/README.md

 ## Known issues and limitations

 - **Switching Notes:** Tokens may not update immediately when switching between notes.
 Editing the note usually triggers the tokens to render.
+- **Token Naming:** Token names cannot contain characters reserved for the opening and closing tags, or have spaces at the beginning or end.
+Use note ID tokens to reference notes with titles that include reserved characters.
 - **Duplicate Titles:** Only the last note found with a duplicate title is used.
 To avoid ambiguity, reference notes with duplicate titles using their unique note ID.
 - **Nested Tokens:** Nested token replacement is not supported.